This is a named option in the Pharmaceutical Sciences M.S.

 |Letters of Recommendation Required||2|

 Students with undergraduate degrees in the physical or biological sciences, engineering, pharmacy, and related fields are encouraged to apply.
 Students with a liberal arts degree who also have strong science elective credit may also be competitive for this program.
+Applicants without a bachelor’s degree may still be considered for admittance with an earned Doctor of Pharmacy or other professional graduate degree.

 Graduate School Resources